SiliconLabsSoftware/docs-matter/sld416-matter-certification/index.md

 ## Memberships

-The minimum membership level required for Matter Certification is the Adopter level.
+The minimum membership level required for Matter Certification when developing your own product is the Adopter level.
 For more information on Connectivity Standards Alliance Memberships, see [https://csa-iot.org/become-member/](https://csa-iot.org/become-member/).

+## FAQ & Common Mistakes